NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

     This option takes precedence over --remove-outliers-params.

 --num-samples-for-outlier-estimation <integer (default: 1000000)>
-    Number of samples to pick from the input cloud to find the outlier cutoff based on triangulation error.
+    Approximate number of samples to pick from the input cloud to find the outlier cutoff based on triangulation error.

 --threads <integer (default: 0)>
     Set the number threads to use.
 0 means use the default defined